Toloka/docs/en/template-builder/operations/clear-data.md

 ## Example {#section_t1s_fgt_xmb}

 Let's say you ask Tolokers whether they prefer cats or dogs.
-Then you ask them to select their favorite breed, and this field is mandatory.
+Then you ask them to select their favorite breed, and this field is required.

 It's possible that after selecting a breed, the Toloker changes their choice of animal, and you get this response: animal — cat, breed — dachshund.